 “I dropped her off in front of the church rectory.
 I dropped her off — I saw the priest open the door,” Silvia said.
 “They killed her about four hours after that.”

 All three women were the victims of a cult who not only worshipped and killed in the name of Satan, but pimped their victims while they were still alive.
 Robin Murphy was a sex worker and pimp.
 Carl Drew, who believed himself to be Satan, was the leader of the cult, and sacrificed the three women in religious ceremonies with Murphy and others.

 Drew and Murphy were both convicted in connection to the killings.
-They are being held in prison and Murphy is parole eligible in 2022.
+They are being held in prison and Murphy was denied parole in November 2022.

 Silvia’s observation is not new.
 In fact, there are many opinions as to whether the right people were convicted for these terrifying murders.
 Carey, who retired from the force, began to feel that Carl Drew was innocent.
 Carey died in 2019 without revealing the basis for his beliefs.

-A re-investigation was warranted, says the producer, because “they were sex workers, (and) did not receive the care and attention warranted during the investigation into their deaths.”
+A re-investigation was warranted, said the producer, because “they were sex workers, (and) did not receive the care and attention warranted during the investigation into their deaths.”

 Silvia paused and reiterated.
 “It was evil.
 I felt it.”